 There are so many amazing American Jewish voices available right from your phone!

-For perspectives on current events and issues that affect American Jews, listen to AJC’s weekly interviews on People of the Pod or Shalom Hartman Institute’s podcasts Identity/Crisis and For Heaven’s Sake with Donniel Hartman, Yossi Klein Halevi, and Elana Stein Hain on topics related to political and social trends in Israel, Israel-Diaspora relations, and the big questions about Jewish identity today.
-Dan Senor’s Call Me Back provides fascinating political and geopolitical analysis from the world’s top experts.
+For perspectives on current events and issues that affect American Jews, listen to AJC’s weekly interviews on People of the Pod or Shalom Hartman Institute’s podcasts For Heaven’s Sake with Donniel Hartman and Yossi Klein Halevi, and Identity/Crisis on topics related to political and social trends in Israel, Israel-Diaspora relations, and the big questions about Jewish identity today (AJC CEO Ted Deutch discussed “Persuasive Leadership in Divisive Times” with Dr. Yehuda Kurtzer earlier this year).
+Launched a few months ago, Aviva Klompas’ Boundless Insights is a compelling podcast that explores Jewish identity, American Jewry, Israel, and global affairs through in-depth conversations with thought leaders (including with AJC CEO Ted Deutch in episode 24), innovators, and change-makers.
+Dan Senor’s Call Me Back also provides fascinating political and geopolitical analysis from the world’s top experts.

 Want to get off your phone?
 You can also hear some legendary Jewish voices by visiting AJC’s collection at the New York Public Library, the mother of all American Jewish oral histories.
 The 156,000 pages of transcripts, 6,000 hours of taped interviews, and 2,250 informants chronicle “the American Jewish experience in the 20th century.”